Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID)

 For some clients, an Intermediate Care Facility, commonly known as an ICF, is the best residential option for them.
-Clearbrook’s ICFs have 16 – 92 beds and most clients either have their own bedroom or share a bedroom with one other client.
+Clearbrook’s ICFs have 16 – 85 residents and most either have their own bedroom or share a bedroom with one other person.
 Goals are developed for each client and programming is received in the areas of self care, academics, community living, and self medication and workshop skills.
 There is a nurse for the program on staff, at least 20 hours per week and up to full time, who coordinates all of the clients’ medical needs.
 During the day, the residents attend one of several of Clearbrook’s day programs.
 As much as possible, community integration is encouraged and often clients go on outings at different events in the area, especially on the weekends.

 Frequently Asked Questions